Are you scared of the eternal question: “how much ya bench?”

 A 200lbs former athlete in their 20s is going to reach a 225lbs bench press before a 135lbs teenager with no experience.
 What matters is doing it as quickly and safely as you can.

 Someone starting at 15 years of age and weighing 100lbs won’t benchpress 225lbs within two months of lifting while an adult in his thirties weighing about 200lbs at 6″2 might benchpress 225lbs the first day or only a few months down the line.

-Because I used to be that guy!
-80lbs bench press kicked my ass when I started lifting and now I can bench 4plates.
-I know you can progress quickly because I did it.
-You can make enormous gains on bench press if you’re just deliberate how you train it and don’t make excuses.
+I used to be that guy struggling!
+80lbs bench press kicked my ass when I started lifting and now I can bench 4 plates.

 Be Realistic: Bodyweight and Size for Bench Press